 - Describe specific systematic actions and strategies used to ensure the institution, academic units (colleges, departments), and faculty and staff are building academic-community partnerships that center mutuality and reciprocity.
 Please provide one example for each of the following categories of practices that indicate mutuality and reciprocity (maximum word count 1000): - a. how the effectiveness of those actions and strategies are shared with partners. - b. how the campus ensures that community partners have "significant voice" and input into institutional or departmental planning. - c. how the systematic data from the feedback and assessment of partnerships is used to improve reciprocity and mutual benefit. - 2.
+What changes are apparent in this data since the last classification?
+What mechanisms for measuring the quality of community engagement does the campus still need to develop?
+Provide relevant web links. - 3.
 Community engaged campuses collect data about the mutuality of community partnerships.
 Describe the nature of data your institution collects about community partnerships.
 Describe how the use of disaggregated partner demographic data (specifically by racial and/or demographic groups) is used in your assessment and planning.
-Please describe at least two but not more than four examples of how this data is used (maximum word count 1000). - 3.
+Please describe at least two but not more than four examples of how this data is used (maximum word count 1000). - 4.
 Provide an example of collective goals that the campus and community have developed and agreed upon to guide community engagement.
-How are these goals tracked, measured, and reported annually to various stakeholders? - 4.
+How are these goals tracked, measured, and reported annually to various stakeholders? - 5.
 Describe how community partners in marginalized communities are compensated for their labor in enriching student learning and faculty research.

 SECTION 4.
-Academic Community-Campus Partnerships
+Community Partnerships